HUGG/TC1D/docs/source/age-data.md

 ZFT,45.0,2.5,,,,43.95,,
 ```

+**Note**: The ZFT age on the last line was missing a sample ID when the model was run.
+This is not a typo, this is the expected behavior.

+### Nicer looking output

-It is perhaps easier to read the output in table format, as shown below:
+It is perhaps easier to read the output in table format, as it might look in [pandas](https://pandas.pydata.org/) or a spreadsheet program.
+An example is shown below:

 | Age type | Observed age (Ma) | Observed age stdev (Ma) | Observed age eU (ppm) | Observed age grain radius (µm) | Sample ID  | Predicted age (Ma) | Predicted age eU (ppm) | Predicted age grain radius (µm) |
 |----------|-------------------|-------------------------|-----------------------|--------------------------------|------------|--------------------|------------------------|---------------------------------|